 What can you do with glazed strawberries?
 In addition to eating them on their own, they make a gorgeous addition to a fruit platter, fruit tart, cupcakes, or a berry cake.
 And you're not limited to just strawberries--this glazing recipe and method can be used to coat orange slices, grapes, kiwi, or a variety of other fruits!

 Be aware that this candy should be enjoyed within an hour or two of preparation because the moisture of the fruit quickly makes the candy shell become sticky.

 Prepare a baking sheet by lining it with aluminium foil and spraying the foil with nonstick cooking spray.

 Wash the strawberries and dry them carefully.

 Prepare an ice bath by placing ice and cold water in a bowl large enough to hold your intended saucepan.

-Combine the sugar, corn syrup, and water in a medium saucepan over medium-high heat.
-Insert a candy thermometer
+Combine the sugar, corn syrup, and water in a medium saucepan over medium-high heat; insert a candy thermometer

 During this process, which can take from 10 to 20 minutes, wash down the sides of the saucepan occasionally with a wet pastry brush to prevent crystallization.

-Once the candy has reached 300 F, remove the pan from the heat immediately and immerse the bottom in the prepared ice bath to stop it from cooking any further.
-Do not let the ice water get into the candy.
+Once the candy has reached 300 F, remove the pan from the heat immediately, and immerse the bottom in the prepared ice bath to stop it from cooking any further.
+Do not let the ice water get into the candy!